armbrustlab/NWPac_amplicon/README.md

 ```
 Answer yes ("Y") to any prompts.

-## Next step: Copying files to the remote client, or allowing the remote to access them
+## Next step: Copying files to the remote client

 ### Option 1: Secure copy (scp)